 My dad was admitted to a well-known hospital in the city and being treated by an expert neurosurgeon.
 Medically he got the best care.
 What I felt missing was a professional help that could guide me in making the decisions about the treatment he should be given.
-Everyone around me, family, friends, well-wishers had an opinion, which only made it difficult.
+Everyone around me, family, friends, and well-wishers had an opinion, which only made it difficult.
 That’s when I realized how tough handling issues of “mortality” is; as a society, we avoid talking about it; Doctors too were not comfortable mentioning the inevitable.

-Reading the book “Being Mortal: Medicine and What Matters in the End” by a practising surgeon Atul Gawande, I understood the complexity of the subject and I was able to put the trauma of losing my dad behind me.
+This week, I got a chance to read the brilliant book Being Mortal: Medicine and What Matters in the End, by a practising surgeon Atul Gawande in the USA.
+The book helped me understand the complexity of the subject and I was able to put the trauma of losing my dad behind me.
 I wish I had read the book earlier.

-Atul first encounters the topic of mortality during a weekly seminar when Tolstoy’s classic novella “The Death of Ivan Ilyich” was discussed, the novel was about a mid-level magistrate in St.Petesburg who was moribund, but death is not a subject that his doctors, friends, or family can countenance.
-Within few years of his medical practice, Atul encounters patients forced to confront the realities of mortality and this makes him realize how unready he was in helping them.
+Dr Atul first encounters the topic of mortality during a weekly seminar where Tolstoy’s classic novella “The Death of Ivan Ilyich” was discussed, that novel was about a mid-level magistrate in St. Petersburg who was moribund, but death is not a subject that his doctors, friends, or family can countenance.
+Within a few years of his medical practice, Dr Atul encounters patients forced to confront the realities of mortality and those made him realize how unready he was in helping them.
 And that’s how this book was born.

 In his experience, the writer has seen people with serious illness have priorities besides simply prolonging their lives, their top concerns include avoiding suffering & strengthening relationships with family and friends.
 He writes of a campaign followed from 1991 in the community of La Crosse, Wisconsin where medical people and patients discussed end-of-life wishes: Do you want to be resuscitated if your heart stops?
 Do you want aggressive treatments such as mechanical ventilation? and so on…